M365 Changelog: Dynamic e911 for US WFH users

 When this will happen:

-Standard and GCC: will begin rolling out late October and complete by mid-November.
+- Standard and GCC: will begin rolling out early-December (previously late October) and complete by mid- December (previously mid-November). – Completed

-GCC-High and DoD: will begin rolling out late November and complete by mid-December.
+- GCC-High: will begin rolling out mid-December (previously late November) and complete by late December (previously mid-December). – Completed

 How this will affect your organization: